 General dentists provide care in three main areas: prevention, restoration, and cosmetic dentistry.

 - Prevention: regular visits to the dentist help prevent oral health problems and keep your mouth functioning at its best.
 Your dentist may offer x-rays in addition to twice-annual teeth cleaning checkups.
-Between your scheduled visits, you can also see your general dentist about issues that arise suddenly, like a toothache or a chipped tooth.
+You can also see your general dentist about issues that arise suddenly, like a toothache or a chipped tooth between your scheduled visits.

-- Restoration: if your dentist spots a problem with your mouth, he or she will offer some form of dental restoration.
-This can include services like fillings for chipped teeth, extracting an infected tooth, or a root canal for a cavity.
+- Restoration: if your dentist spots a problem with your mouth, they will offer some form of dental restoration.
+This can include fillings for chipped teeth, extracting an infected tooth, or a root canal for a cavity.
 Depending on the severity of the problem, your dentist can also refer you to an oral surgeon or another specialist.

 - Cosmetic Dentistry: your dentist can provide services like teeth whitening, which can improve the appearance of your mouth.
-Many cosmetic procedures are also considered restorative, as they improve both the look and function of your mouth, and may help prevent future complications.
+Many cosmetic procedures are also considered restorative, as they improve your mouth’s look and function and may help prevent future complications.
 Examples of these types of procedures are dental implants, veneers, bonding and bridges, and dentures.

 Choosing a General Dentist